 The Company follows Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 820, Fair Value Measurements and Disclosures, or ASC 820, for application to financial assets.
 ASC 820 defines fair value, provides a consistent framework for measuring fair value under GAAP and requires fair value financial statement disclosures.
-ASC 820 applies only to the measurement and disclosure of financial assets that are required or permitted to be measured and reported at fair value under other accounting standards (except for standards that relate to share-based payments such as ASC Topic 718, Compensation - Stock Compensation).
+ASC 820 applies only to the measurement and disclosure of financial assets that are required or permitted to be measured and reported at fair value under other ASC topics (except for ASC Topic 718, Compensation - Stock Compensation).

-NOTES TO UNAUDITED FINANCIAL STATEMENTS (continued)
+NOTES TO UNAUDITED FINANCIAL STATEMENTS (continued) September 30, 2010

-March 31, 2010